MaryamZahiri/LC-Algorithms/graph/75_blind_leetcode/4_200_number_of_islands.md

     - queue: memory to track the cell of grid
 - Steps:
     - Initialize variables and data structure
-    - Traverse the grid
+    - Traverse the grid by 2 for loop
-    - Whenever we encounter a land cell '1' that hasn't been visited, we call bfs function and increment the count of islands
+    - Whenever we encounter a land cell '1' that hasn't been visited, we call bfs function to check the visited status and land cell for 4 neighbors of the cell
+    - Then increment the count of islands
         - In BFS function, initialize queue and visited.
         - While our queue is not empty, update current row and current column by popping the first cell in queue
         - Define direction (2d array) for right, left, up, down neighbors of each cell